ZebraRoy/llm-adapter.js/README.md

 - **✅ Anthropic**: Full support with `isBrowser: true`
 - **✅ Ollama**: Works if your local server has CORS enabled
-- **⚠️ OpenAI, Google, Groq, DeepSeek, xAI**: Require proxy server due to CORS policy
+- **⚠️ OpenAI, Google, Groq, DeepSeek, xAI**: CORS behavior varies and may work in some environments.
+Regardless, exposing API keys in the browser is insecure—prefer server-side or a lightweight proxy, or use provider-recommended browser auth/ephemeral tokens.

 ### Using with Ask Functions